Camden, New Jersey Therapists

 Education

-While the national public high school graduation rate is 84 percent, only 66 percent of Camden residents earn a high school degree or higher.
+While the national public high school graduation rate is 84%, only 66% of Camden residents earn a high school degree or higher.
 Poor education is associated with more unemployment, fewer resources and social support, increased stress, and more exposure to adverse conditions and experiences that are risk factors for mental health problems.
-The unemployment rate in Camden is 11 percent, as opposed to the national rate of just 3.7 percent.
+The unemployment rate in Camden is 11%, as opposed to the national rate of just 3.7%.

 Marriage

-With 54 percent of people never married and 8 percent of people divorced, Camden lands at number two for cities with largest percentage of unmarried households and largest percentage of single-parent households.
-Children of unmarried parents are at risk for poor development, and those in single-parent households are more likely to have a mental illnesses.
+With 54% of people never married and 8% of people divorced, Camden lands at number two for cities with the largest percentage of unmarried households and the largest percentage of single-parent households.
+Children of unmarried parents are at risk for poor development, and those in single-parent households are more likely to have a mental illness.

 Crime and Drugs

-• 6 percent used an illicit drug in the past year versus 14.7 percent in the United States
+• 6% used an illicit drug in the past year versus 14.7% in the United States

 • Of substance abuse admissions in New Jersey in 2016, almost 30% of those admitted for heroin were in Camden.